ClimateImpactLab/DataFS/README.rst

 Usage
 -----

 First, `configure an API <http://datafs.readthedocs.io/en/latest/configure.html>`_.
 Don't worry.
 It's not too bad.
+Check out the `quickstart <http://datafs.readthedocs.io/en/latest/quickstart.yml>`_ to follow along.

-We'll assume we already have an API object created and attached to a service called "s3".
+We'll assume we already have an API object created and attached to a service called "local".
 Once you have this, you can start using DataFS to create and use archives.

 .. code-block:: bash

-    $ datafs create my_new_data_archive --description "a test archive" created versioned archive <DataArchive s3://my_new_data_archive>
+    $ datafs create my_new_data_archive --description "a test archive" created versioned archive <DataArchive local://my_new_data_archive>

     $ echo "initial file contents" > my_file.txt